 - Clever monkeys – key traits that brought us to where we are

-- Many hands make light work – the growth of communities and diversification of skills
+- Many hands make light work, for a while – the growth of communities, diversification of skills and impact of interdependence

-- Emancipation or individualism – human rights, suffrage movements and liberalism
+- Emancipation and individualism – human rights, suffrage movements and liberalism

 Some predictions, opportunities and analysis of where we are likely to go, based on trends and the consistent predictable human attributes explored in Book 1.